Orthomodular-Valued Models for Quantum Set Theory

-It is also verified that requirement (E) is satisfied by $\Then_j$ for $j$=1,\ldots,5 and that all requirements (E), (MP), (MT), (NG), and (LB) are satisfied by $\Then_j$ for $j$=3,4,5.
+It is also verified that requirement (E) is satisfied by $\Then_j$ for $j$=0,\ldots,4 and that all requirements (E), (MP), (MT), (NG), and (LB) are satisfied by $\Then_j$ for $j$=0,2,3.

-We call $\Then_0$ the {\em maximum implication}, $\Then_3$ the {\em Sasaki arrow}, $\Then_4$ the {\em contrapositive Sasaki arrow}, $\Then_5$ the {\em minimum implication}.
-So far we have no general agreement on the choice from the above, although the majority view favors the Sasaki arrow \cite{Urq83}.
+We call $\Then_0$ the {\em minimum implication}, $\Then_2$ the {\em contrapositive Sasaki arrow}, $\Then_3$ the {\em Sasaki arrow}, and $\Then_5$ the {\em maximum implication}.
+So far we have no general agreement on the choice from the above, although the majority view favors the Sasaki arrow \citep{Urq83}.

-In quantum set theory, the truth values of atomic formulas, $\val{u\in v}$ and $\val{u=v}$, depend crucially on the definition of the implication connective.
-Takeuti \cite{Ta81} and the present author \cite{07TPQ} previously chose the Sasaki arrow for this purpose.
-However, there are several reasons for investigating wider choices of the implication connective.
-To mention one of them, consider the de Morgan law for bounded quantifiers in set theory:
+As defined later in \ref{se:UOQS}, the truth values $\val{u\in v}$ and $\val{u=v}$ of atomic formulas in quantum set theory depend crucially on the definition of implication connective. \cite{Ta81} and the present author \citep{07TPQ} previously chose the Sasaki arrow for this purpose.
+However, there are several reasons for investigating wider choices of implication connective.
+To mention one, consider De Morgan's law for bounded quantifiers in set theory: